Kaihua-Chen/diffusion-vas/README.md

 ### Download Checkpoints

-We provide pre-trained **Diffusion-VAS** checkpoints on Hugging Face.
+We provide our Diffusion-VAS checkpoints finetuned on SAIL-VOS on Hugging Face.
 To download them, run:

 ```bash
 mkdir checkpoints